crillab/gophersat/README.md

-Gophersat is also providing cool features not always available with other solvers (a user-friendly input format, for instance), so it can be used as a tool for describing and solving NP-hard problems that can easily be reduced to a SAT instance.
+Gophersat is also providing cool features not always available with other solvers (a user-friendly input format, for instance), so it can be used as a tool for describing and solving NP-hard problems that can easily be reduced to a SAT/PB problem.

 ## Do I have to represent my SAT problem as CNF?
 Am I forced to use the unfriendly DIMACS format?
 No. The `bf` (for "boolean formula") package provides facilities to